Artoria2e5/gpuowl/README.md

 The PRP test is very similar computationally to LL: PRP iterates f(x) = x^2 modulo M(p) starting from 3.
 If after p iterations the result is 9 modulo M(p), then M(p) is probably prime, otherwise M(p) is certainly not prime.
 The cost of PRP is exactly the same as LL.

+The PRP test also generates a proof file based on the Pietrzak VDF scheme authenticating the calculation leading to the reported residue.
+This file is meant to be uploaded to PrimeNet alongside the JSON result output.

+### CERT
+PrimeNet hands out work containing other people's cert files to trusted computers.
+These computers verify the Pietrzak proof of the modular exponentiation process.
+PRPLL is able to process CERT work since October 2024 (version TO_BE_RELEASED).